North Carolina's Wild Horses

 The Wild Horses of Shackleford Banks

-The wild Shackleford mustangs are accessible only by boat, isolated on a nine-mile long barrier island between Beaufort Banks and Cape Lookout.
+The wild Shackleford mustangs are accessible only by boat, isolated on a nine-mile long barrier island between Beaufort Inlet and Cape Lookout.
 These hardy descendants of Spanish Mustangs have the free run of the island, which has no human habitation.
-They can often be seen grazing at the eastern end of the island by visitors ferrying between Harkers Island and the lighthouse on Cape Lookout.
+Visitors ferrying out to the lighthouse on Cape Lookout can often see the mustangs grazing at the eastern end of the island, as in the photo at right.
 Vacationing boaters can land on the island to explore and see the horses.
-Another option is to take a passenger ferry from Harker's Island to reach Shackleford, and then get picked up later in the day by the same ferry.
+Another option is to take a passenger ferry from Beaufort to reach Shackleford, and then get picked up later in the day by the same ferry.
+There are also tour and charter services that can provide both transportation and guide services which offer the best chances of finding the horses.

 More than 100 horses call Shackleford home, where they brave the elements of nature, including hurricanes, just as they have for hundreds of years.
 The Foundation for Shackleford Horses manages the horses in cooperation with the Park Service.
 Occasional adoption of selected horses from the herd is the means used to maintain the herd size between 110 and 130 horses.